arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Typesofcurriculumgoals/ThecontentoftheEnglishcurriculum/Achievementobjectivesforlearningtowrite/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Achievement objectives for learning to write
+title: 'Achievement objectives for learning to write '
-"
-nav_order: Achievementobjectivesforlearningtowrite
-has_children: false
 ---
 # Achievement objectives for learning to write